Start9Labs/mempool-startos/README.md

 cd embassy-os/appmgr/
 cargo install --path=. --features=portable --no-default-features && cd ~/
 ```
-Now you are ready to build your first EmbassyOS service
+Now you are ready to build your mempool.space as an EmbassyOS service

 ## Cloning